The TradingView integration

 - You connect to Saxo with the same credentials you use on our own platforms - no hassle with accounts!

 - You can view all your positions in TradingView, including instruments that are not currently supported.
-You will however not be able to trade them from within the platform.
+You will however not be able to trade or modify them from within the platform.

 How do I connect to my Saxo account?